rappasoft/laravel-boilerplate/readme.md

 - Default Forms Converted to Form Helper Methods
 - Default Master Layout
 - Master layout file has useful sections to extend
-- Elixr Compilation and Auto-Prefixation of CSS in header
+- Elixir Compilation and Auto-Prefixation of CSS in header
-- Elixr Compilation of JS in footer
+- Elixir Compilation and Auto-Prefixation of JS in footer
 - Set up perfectly for use with [Laravel 5 Vault Package](https://github.com/rappasoft/vault)
 - Helper functions
 - Bootstrap 3